phoenix-rtos/phoenix-rtos-doc/corelibs/index.md

 The example of usage can be found in the `_user` directory, placed in [phoenix-rtos-project](https://github.com/phoenix-rtos/phoenix-rtos-project).

-Read more about the reference project repository [here](../project/index.md).
+Read more about the reference project in [Reference project](../project/index.md) chapter.

 There are following Phoenix-RTOS libraries: